Daily sanctions checks with

 Seamless integration into a robust compliance case manager.

 Fulfil your recordkeeping duties under Art.
-22 AMLO-FINMA (here) by resolving hits in the built-in case manager.
-Showcase your firm's sanction due diligence (here) by giving auditable proof of why you considered a flagged customer or transaction as legitimate.
+22 and Art.
+74 AMLO-FINMA (here) by resolving hits in the built-in Case manager.
+Showcase your firm's sanction due diligence (here) by giving auditable proof of why a flagged customer or transaction is deemed legitimate.

 Lend credibility to your Sanctions Compliance Program (SCP) and NNS Framework.